IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/Workflow-min.png" />

-<blockquote>This tracking change system has the advantage to avoid a database select to retrieve updated table record, because the current table record status is delivered by the received notification.</blockquote>
+<blockquote><b>This tracking change system has the advantage to avoid a database select to retrieve updated table record, because the current table record status is delivered by the received notification</b>.</blockquote>

 ## Track record table changes
 If we want **get alert about record table changes** without paying attention to the underlying SQL Server infrastructure then SqlTableDependency's record table change notifications will do that for us.
 Using notifications, an application can **detect table record changes** saving us from having to continuously re-query the database to get new values: for any record change, SqlTableDependency's event handler will get a notification containing modified table record values as well as the insert, update, delete operation type executed on our table.